tjntomas/HADashboard-widgets/README.md

     time: 24h   # Time interval to plot.
 You can use "m" for minutes, "h" for hours, "d" for days and "w" for weeks.
     title: "Temperatures"  # Widget title
     fill: "tozeroy" # options are  "none" | "tozeroy" | "tozerox" | "tonexty" | "tonextx" | "toself"
-    colorIndex: 0   # A number between 0 an 10.
-10 colors for the traces are predefined and the colorIndex defines which is used for the first trace.
+    colorIndex: 0   # A number between 0 and 11.
+12 colors for the traces are predefined and the colorIndex defines which is used for the first trace.
 If more than 10 traces/entities are specified, the colors are rotated.

 # A more complex graph showing 4 CPU temperatures.
 cpu_temp_g: